jpsdr/MKVToolnix-Windows-7/README.md

 Now run `rake` and, as "root", `rake install`.

+### 2.4.3.
+If things go wrong

+By default the commands executed by the build system aren't output.
+You can change that by adding `V=1` as an argument to the `rake` command.

+If `rake` executes too many processes at once, then you've stumbled across a known bug in `rake`.
+In that case you should install the `drake` Ruby gem and use the command `drake` instead of `rake`. `drake` supports parallelism properly and doesn't try to execute all jobs at once.

 ## 2.5.
 Notes for compilation on (Open)Solaris

 You can compile MKVToolNix with Sun's sunstudio compiler, but you need